Clarifai/javascript-starter/README.md

 You'll notice that in the `.gitignore` file, it references a `keys.js` file.
 This is for security purposes, so you don't share your Client ID and Client Secret with others.
-Create a `keys.js` file and have it look like the following:
+Add the following to that file:

 ```
 var CLIENT_ID = 'your ID here';